semantifyit/actions-spec/_coverpage.md

 ![logo](_media/icon.svg)

-# docsify <small>3.5</small>
+# Web API Annotations with Schema.org Actions

-> A specification for schema.org actions for annotating HTTP Web APIs .
+> A specification for schema.org actions for annotating Web APIs .

 Questions?
 Create an issue on GitHub or contact me.